 Airtasker is an Australia-based marketplace that allows users to hire freelancers for various tasks, from furniture assembly to marketing.
 Customers outline the project they want to complete, and freelancers bid to get hired.

 Knowadays courses teach you the skills you need to launch your freelance proofreading or editing career, even with no prior experience.
-And if you pass our Becoming a Proofreader course with a distinction score of at least 80%, you’re guaranteed work with our partner company, Proofed.
+And if you pass both our Becoming a Proofreader and Becoming An Editor courses with a distinction score of at least 80%, you’re guaranteed work with our partner company, Proofed.
 Guaranteed work removes the hassle of creating a profile, searching for your own clients, and managing invoices.